Clicking sound; compressor tries to start but shuts off repeatedly.

 How to Fix / Troubleshooting

-Safety First: Disconnect power before accessing electrical components.
-Capacitors can hold a charge; discharge safely.
+Safety First: Disconnect power before accessing any electrical components.
+Capacitors can hold a charge, so discharge them safely.

-- Check supply voltage: Verify voltage at the unit is within spec under load.
+- Check supply voltage: Verify that the voltage at the unit is within specifications under load.

 - Clean condenser: Reduce head pressure by thoroughly cleaning the condenser coil and ensuring proper airflow.

 - Test start components: Remove and test the start capacitor with a capacitance meter.
-Replace if out of tolerance.
+Replace it if it is out of tolerance.
 Replace a burnt or noisy start relay.

-- Allow cooling: Let the compressor cool for 30–60 minutes, then retry.
+- Allow cooling: Allow the compressor to cool for 30–60 minutes, then retry.

 When to call a technician: If the compressor continues to short cycle with new start components and proper voltage, it may be mechanically failing.